bbibeault/CSCIHW-2101-S2022/Project1/readme.md

 DONE
-5. Incorporate the methods in the interactive prompt Add Options for transfering and Setting up a savings account Include error checking in logic
+5. Incorporate the methods in the interactive prompt Add Options for transferring and Setting up a savings account Include error checking in logic